-I can’t rap to save my life, I can’t write poems in English, I don’t feel like my natural teaching style is that of an entertainer, and I’m not sure that I can consistently put together 1-hour long podcasts on a weekly basis.
+I can’t rap to save my life, I don’t feel like my natural teaching style is that of an entertainer, and I’m not sure that I can consistently put together 1-hour long podcasts on a weekly basis.

 And you know what?
 I don’t have to!
 And neither do you.
 While some students love their teachers to be crazy, artistic, and fantastically entertaining, others don’t.
 My style is perhaps more reserved and academic at times, but I do try to make my materials highly structured and easy.